 OPINION: DEADLY VALLEY FEVER A 'SILENT EPIDEMIC' IN CALIFORNIA

 SAFETY & TRAFFIC

 The Valle de Oro Community Plan states that new projects must eliminate safety hazards caused by direct access of traffic onto major arterial or collector streets.
 Technical studies will be required of the project applicant regarding fire protection planning and traffic.

-There are two facilities serving children adjacent to the proposed Sand Mine.
-These vulnerable children who would be impacted by the hazards of a Sand Mine and subsequent heavy truck traffic, exhaust, and noise include Adeona Healthcare, a residential treatment facility for 70 adolescents dealing with substance abuse and mental health disorders (including trauma) and Jamacha Elementary & Extended Day Program, a very busy public school serving over 500 students from Kindergarten to Fifth grade.
+There are facilities serving children adjacent to the proposed Sand Mine.
+These vulnerable children who would be impacted by the hazards of a Sand Mine and subsequent heavy truck traffic, exhaust, and noise include Jamacha Elementary and Extended Day Program, a very busy public school and day care program serving over 500 students from Kindergarten to Fifth grade.